-Solutions that contain dissolved solids may not appear clear.
-Dissolved solids disrupt the amount of light that passes through.
-The measure of the attenuation of light when passing through cloudy solutions is turbidity measurements.
-Instruments that measure the degree of turbidity of a solution record their results on a meter in terms of a user selected unit.
-The units used for these measurements are nephelometric turbidity units (NTU).
-The conversion between various scales requires calibration of the instrument.
-Each application of turbidity measurements is slightly different and instrument response will vary.
-The standardized solution used to calibrate the instrument is a Formazin solution.
-1 NTU is defined as the response to a 1 mg/l solution of Formazin.
+Solutions that contain dissolved solids may not appear clear, because dissolved solids disrupt the amount of light that passes through.
+Turbidity measurements measure the attenuation of light passing through cloudy solutions, recording results on a meter in nephelometric turbidity units (NTU).
+You must calibrate the instrument to convert between NTU and parts per million (ppm), because each application is slightly different and instrument response varies.
+The standardized solution to calibrate the instrument is a Formazin solution, and 1 NTU is the response to a 1 mg/l solution of Formazin.

-Turn on the turbidity instrument and allow to warm up.
-This time will allow the light source to reach a point of stable light output.
+Turn on the turbidity instrument and let it warm up.
+This time allows the light source to reach a point of stable light output.

 Take measurements of the standards and draw a calibration curve of instrument response versus concentration (NTU).

 Correlate the values of NTU to mg/l defined by the standard.
-Define a conversion factor between NTU reading and mg/l.
+Define a conversion factor between the NTU reading and mg/l.
 For example, the turbidity meter may read 15 NTU and the concentration of the standard solution to yield this response may be 5 mg/l.
-The conversion factor would be 1 mg/l = 3 NTU = 1 ppm based in the definition that 1 mg/l = 1 ppm.
+The conversion factor would be 1 mg/l = 3 NTU = 1 ppm based on 1 mg/l = 1 ppm.
 Each application may have a different conversion factor due to the varying response of the turbidity instrument based on the particulars of the application and samples.

 TL;DR (Too Long; Didn't Read)

 Careful calibration is necessary because while you may measure turbidity in ppm, the particle sizes present in the water will change the response of the turbidity instrument.